UMSATS/Avionics_PC-Tools_V2/README.md

 ### Download WinRAR (needed for env setup)

-1. Go to -> https://www.win-rar.com/ then download and install WinRAR for Windows OS in order to extract QT .rar (zipped) file.
+1. Go to -> https://www.win-rar.com/ then download and install WinRAR for Windows OS in order to extract QT.rar (zipped) file.
 2. Ensure WinRAR was installed properly by opening the application through file system or type **WinRAR** into the taskbars search field.
 3. The application looks as follows: